JM1/ovs-nuevomatchup-reproducer/README.md

   2024-03-13T08:51:11.736Z|00003|daemon_unix(monitor)|ERR|1 crashes: pid 2895 died, killed (Aborted), core dumped, restarting
   ```

+ ***Answer:*** This is probably a cleanup bug.
+We did not put effort in fixing this bug back at the time as it is not directly related to collecting performance results.

 * Why do ovs-vswitchd's log files for OVS-CFLOWS report that NuevoMatchUP is disabled while reporting
   `cflows_enabled=true` at the same time?